OpenDDS/OpenDDS/docs/devguide/dds_security.rst

      - ProtectionKind

      - Indicate the desired level of protection for the whole RTPS message.
-       Very little RTPS data exists outside the “metadata protection” envelope (see topic rule configuration options), and so for most use cases topic-level “data protection” or “metadata protection” can be combined with discovery protection and/or liveliness protection in order to secure domain data adequately.
+       Very little RTPS data exists outside the "metadata protection" envelope (see topic rule configuration options), and so for most use cases topic-level "data protection" or "metadata protection" can be combined with discovery protection and/or liveliness protection in order to secure domain data adequately.
        One item that is not secured by "metadata protection" is the timestamp, since RTPS uses a separate InfoTimestamp submessage for this.
        The timestamp can be secured by using <rtps_protection_kind>